fhaive/VOLTA/README.md

 ### License

-VOLTA is published under a xxx license.
+VOLTA is published under a GNU GENERAL PUBLIC LICENSE Version 3 license.
 Individual parts may underly a differet license, for this please refer to the package providers.